ViciousSquid/ShowTime/README.md

 # ShowTime
 #### aka the passive aggressive timer

 Time management for live performance slots.
+PUT IT ON THE STAGE

 (or if you just need a really big clear readable timer!)